 King Tupou VI’s Birthday

 Although the current king’s real birthday is on July 12, the King’s Birthday public holiday is observed on July 4 or the following Monday if the 4th falls on a Sunday.
 Celebrations take the form of the Heilala Festival, which lasts for one to three weeks.
-See 10 Biggest Events in Tonga for more details.
+See the 10 Biggest Events in Tonga to learn more about this event.

 Birthday of the Crown Prince